Farmaan10/Stock_Sentiment_Analysis_using_News_Headlines/README.md

               Negative News and Stock Price might decrease the next day.
 #### Label '1':
               Positive News and Stock Price might increase the next day.
+I have used the Random Forest Classifier and Bag of Words